 Getting back and forth between Cozumel and Playa Del Carmen is very easy using the ferry.
 There are three companies that provide services.
 Mexico Water Jets, Barcos Caribe and Ultramar.
 They offer alternating times for crossings so if you don’t know when you will be using the ferry, wait to buy your ticket so you can hop on the next departing ferry.
 The crossing takes about 30-35 minutes.
 If the waters are rough, the ride can be a little nauseating.
 They will be prepared with bags for you if it is choppy.
 Rarely is it too rough to make the crossing.
 For more details on taking the ferry to Cozumel check out our article here.

-Taking a Cruise to Cozumel
+Taking the car ferry to Cozumel

-Cozumel is a nice day adventure from Playa Del Carmen or a quiet island stay.
+Cozumel is a nice day adventure from Playa Del Carmen, or a quiet island stay.
 We hope you enjoy a visit to soon.

 Have you been to Cozumel?
 What did you think?
 We would love to hear from you in the comments below.